pastaChaeng/Her_Art_Gallery_/README.md

 # To you:

 As an artist, you need a place to show your work and share it with others.
 My dearest friend can promote her artwork and attract more visitors through the Art Gallery.
-This website will function as an online portfolio for her paintings, sketches, sculptures, and other creative works.
+This website will function as an online portfolio for her paintings, sketches, and other creative works.

 # My Dear,